orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

     source otbenv.profile
     ./recompile_bindings.sh

-You should now be able to import ``otbApplication`` through Python !
+You should now be able to import ``otbApplication`` through your system's Python !
+To use another Python version and isolated venv, see the next section.

 Create an healthy Python environment for OTB
 ````````````````````````````````````````````

-We strongly recommend to use a virtual env to **avoid conflicts between OTB and GDAL when you develop python scripts that uses other dependencies like rasterio, scikit...**
+We strongly recommend to use a virtual env to **avoid conflicts between OTB and other python packages based on GDAL (e.g. rasterio and geopandas)**

 .. code-block:: bash

-   # Go to yoyr OTB dir and set environment
+   # Go to your OTB directory and set environment
    source otbenv.profile
    # Create a virtual env, it can be located in any directory
    python -m venv ./venv